Waning Crescent on

 Moon before ascending node

-13 days after descending node on 10 January 2085 at 01:55 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 24 January 2085 at 03:41 in ♑ Capricorn.
+13 days after descending node on 10 January 2085 at 01:55 in ♋ Cancer the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 24 January 2085 at 03:41 in ♑ Capricorn.

 Moon after southern standstill

-1 day since the previous standstill on 22 January 2085 at 16:49 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.889°, the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠24.854° at the point of next northern standstill on 4 February 2085 at 12:06 in ♊ Gemini.
+1 day since the last southern standstill on 22 January 2085 at 16:49 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.889° the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠24.854° at the point of next northern standstill on 4 February 2085 at 12:06 in ♊ Gemini.

 Syzygy in 2 days